spur237/realestate_project/readme.md

 ## Author name
 spur237

-## project name
-real estate

 ## Description
-This project is about a design of real house estate
+This project is about a design of a real eastate

 ## Program setup instructions
-This program of street food is also found in other medias.It well describes our services.
+This program of real estate is also

-view link
+## view link
+this link will take you to my project{()}